 With multi-generational travel consistently on the rise, families across the globe are looking to reconnect in meaningful ways.
-They want to explore new destinations, have authentic experiences, learn about local cultures, witness unique wildlife and have the opportunity to give back, not only to our planet, but also to its people.
-The growing need to disconnect oneself from reality and bond as a family is becoming more and more important to today’s traveler.
+They want to explore new destinations, have authentic experiences, learn about local cultures, witness unique wildlife and have the opportunity to give back, not only to our planet but also to its people.
+The growing need to disconnect oneself from reality and bond as a family is becoming more and more important to today’s traveller.

 &Beyond understands the importance of family travel and we have been designing fun-filled, educational and inspirational family adventures for as long as we can remember.
-From island escapes and intimate villa safaris in Africa, to jungle adventures and cultural festivals in South Asia, all the way to bicycle tours, horseback riding and culinary excursions in South America, we help families explore, learn and, most importantly, reconnect with each other in the most magnificent, enviable destinations.
+From island escapes and intimate villa safaris in Africa to jungle adventures and cultural festivals in South Asia, all the way to bicycle tours, horseback riding and culinary excursions in South America, we help families explore, learn and, most importantly, reconnect with each other in the most magnificent, enviable destinations.

 As we celebrate #25YearsandBeyond, we take a look back at some of the special moments families have shared with us.

 There are no doubt safaris are fun for the whole family.
 Just ask the Andrade family from France.
 When Hugues and Agnes visited &Beyond Ngorongoro Crater Lodge back in 2003, they immediately fell in love with its dramatic setting, diverse wildlife and warm-hearted people.

 They vowed to return, and that they did in 2009.
 Happily reunited with the staff they had formed friendships with six years prior, especially Pascal their butler, it was like coming home.
 Again, they vowed to come back once more, but this time with their family.
 They wanted to share their love affair with the Ngorongoro Crater with their nearest and dearest and celebrate three very special birthdays together.